Thieves & Kings

 Skags, Crooner ( Huntsmen; Studded Leather Armor, Shield, Shortbow, Quiver-20 Arrows, Hand Axe).

 Of note, a ruined stone tower is located on the west edge of the farmlands, specifically along the stony heights of the ridge, over-looking the approach road from Thornkeep, which once had a great view of the forests on either side of the hills.
-Treasure hunters had regularly searched the ruin, and have never found anything of note.
+Treasure hunters had regularly searched the ruin, and had never found anything of note.